Julia-Immer/Graphs/README.md

-For your final submission you submitt Graphs.cpp and Graphs.h files.
+For your final submission you submitt Graphs.cpp, Graphs.h, Edge.cpp, Edge.h, Node.cpp, and Node.h files.
 Any other changes in other folders will be ignored in grading process but feel free to change them if you want to test/debug something.

 ## Where to Start
 Open a terminal window in Jupytherhub(recommended) or your personal linux/mac machine (no windows platforms).
 First pull the this repository by